sohiniroybrandeis/cosi217/assignment3/README.md

 `Port 5000 is in use by another program.
 Either identify and stop that program, or start the server with a different port.` `On macOS, try disabling the 'AirPlay Receiver' service from System Preferences -> General -> AirDrop & Handoff.`

-This is not a complicated error to figure out.
 Follow the exact directions listed, and the error should go away.
+That is to say:
+- Disable Airplay Receiver by going to System Preferences -> General -> AirDrop & Handoff.